Chuck Martin (American football)

-Charles Thomas Martin (born January 8, 1968) is an American football coach and former player.
-He is currently the head coach at Miami University and was previously the offensive coordinator at the University of Notre Dame.
-Martin was the head coach at Grand Valley State University from 2004 to 2009, compiling a record of 74–7.
+Charles Thomas Martin (born January 8, 1968) is an American college football coach and former player.
+He is the head football coach at Miami University in Oxford, Ohio, a position he has held since the 2014 season.
+Martin was the head football coach at Grand Valley State University in Allendale, Michigan from 2004 to 2009, compiling a record of 74–7.
 His Grand Valley State Lakers won consecutive NCAA Division II Football Championships in 2005 and 2006 and were runners-up in 2009.
+Martin was the offensive coordinator at the University of Notre Dame from 2012 to 2013.

 Early life and education

 Born and raised in Park Forest, Illinois in an Irish Catholic family, Martin graduated from Rich East High School in 1986.
 Martin attended Millikin University, an NCAA Division III school, and played both football and basketball.
 On the football team, Martin earned All-American honors as a safety and all-conference honors as a placekicker.
 Martin played at guard on the Millikin basketball team and averaged 9.6 points, 6.2 rebounds, and 4.2 assists as a senior.